PritamChaudhari23/Software-Notes/Buffer-temp file.md

 - The role and permission is received in the API response for a particular resource.
 - Based on the permissions in response, we can show/hide the screens or allow/deny actions to users on a screen.
 - Permissions for create, read, update, delete (CRUD) a resource.
+- Role is a collection of multiple permissions.
+- User can have one or more roles assigned and through that he can inherit the permissions of those roles.

 ---